spotinst/help/src/docs/ocean/getting-started/eks/create-a-new-cluster.md

 That’s it!
 Ocean will now manage the worker nodes, optimizing cluster resource utilization and maximizing savings with Spot instances.

 ## Troubleshooting
-If you receive the error `"aws-iam-authenticator": executable file not found in $PATH`, then your kubectl is not configured for Amazon EKS.
+If you receive the error "aws-iam-authenticator": executable file not found in $PATH, then your kubectl is not configured for Amazon EKS.
 For more information, see Configure kubectl for Amazon EKS.
 You can list your cluster nodes with the following command:
 `kubectl get nodes`.